Interac e-Transfer Cards

 Our team had an opportunity to redesign the experience to align with Interac and to create an intuitive experience.

-Contributions: Led the end-to-end design launched with Meridian and DC Bank, driving 6000+ card sends per month and a 74% retention rate.
+Contributions: Led the end-to-end design launched with Meridian and DC Bank, driving 9000+ card sends.

 Context